aj700/pqc_PKI/README.md

 ### About MLDSA (Dilithium)

-Dilithium, is now standardized as MLDSA (ModuLar Digital Signature Algorithm) in FIPS 204.
+Dilithium, is now standardized as MLDSA (Module-Lattice-Based Digital Signature Standard) in FIPS 204.
 It is NIST's chosen post-quantum digital signature algorithm at the moment.
 (NIST will soon standardize the FALCON algorithm which has smaller Key and Signature sizes and better suited for embedded systems as well.)

 ### Why Hybrid Algorithms?